 We may experience delays in conducting any clinical trials, and we do not know whether our clinical trials will begin on time, need to be redesigned, recruit and enroll patients on time or be completed on schedule, or at all.
-We may experience numerous unforeseen events before, during or as a result of clinical trials that could delay or prevent our ability to complete such trials or receive marketing approval for or commercialize our product candidates, or that could significantly increase the cost of such trials, including:
+For example, following our review of data generated in in vitro analyses demonstrating reduced neutralizing activity of adintrevimab against the Omicron SARS-CoV-2 BA.1 variant in both authentic and pseudovirus assays, in January 2022 we paused enrollment of new patients in both our EVADE and STAMP clinical trials to assess our dosing strategy in light of the spread of the Omicron BA.1 variant globally.
+Enrollment in EVADE and STAMP cannot be resumed until the emergence of a variant susceptible to adintrevimab in regions where the trials are being conducted.
+We may experience numerous unforeseen events before, during or after the conduct of our clinical trials that could delay or prevent our ability to complete such trials or receive marketing approval for or commercialize our product candidates, or that could significantly increase the cost of such trials, including: